 Open: 8:30 AM to 4 PM (all day on New Year’s)

 An interesting shrine with some parts in different caves.
 Try this if you want to see a shrine that’s really different from the rest.

 The main shopping street provides lots of window shopping opportunities.
 There are lots of small, cheap Japanese candies to try as well.

-Another must see in Kamakura, this is the main Buddist temple in Kamakura.
+Another must see in Kamakura, this is the main Buddhist temple in Kamakura.